MileHacker Logo

 Activities

-• Natural History Museum & Railway Museum.
+• Natural History Museum AND Railway Museum.

-• Explore colonial architecture in the CBD.
+• Explore colonial the style of buildings in the CBD.

 • Enjoy authentic local cuisine.